-To find vertical asymptotes, we notice that the vertical asymptotes in our examples occur when the denominator of the function is undefined.
-With one exception, a vertical asymptote will occur whenever the denominator is undefined.
+To find vertical asymptotes, we notice that the vertical asymptotes in our examples occur when the function is undefined, when the denominator of the function is zero.
+With one exception, a vertical asymptote will occur whenever the denominator is zero.